emilyphili/SML310/README.md

 Data_Prep.ipynb is for extraction of CoreLogic's proprietary data.

-Main.ipynb is for data preparation, EDA, and running the ML models.
+Main.ipynb is for data pre-processing and preparation, EDA, and running the ML models.